WIQH: History

 In the late 1990s, the school struggled to find a faculty advisor for the station and things took a turn for the worse.
 Sporadic broadcast hours, waning student involvement and aging equipment took its toll.
 The station briefly shut down but was quickly revived in 1999 with support from students, local parents and community members.

 In the early 2000s, WIQH moved once again, this time to the l-1 room at CCHS.
 In 2002, the station celebrated its 5th Annual CCHS Battle of the Bands.
-Later that year, WIQH broadcast its first automated programming using “Simian” automation software and a Sine Systems transmitter paid for by a grant from the Concord Education Fund.
+Later that year, WIQH broadcast its first automated programming using “Simian” automation software paid for by a grant from the Concord Education Fund.
 In September 2009, WIQH began streaming all of its programming live online at WIQH.org.

 In 2015, Concord Carlisle HS was rebuilt, and WIQH relocated yet again; however, this time space for the station was marked in the building's design plans.
-WIQH has 110 members and its signal today reaches around the world, via streaming audio and the internet.
+The WIQH signal reaches around the world, via streaming audio and the internet.

+In November, 2023 WIQH started broadcasting 24/7; a change from the previous hours of 10 AM to 11 PM.